SiruiLuo/casa0019-BOOC/Readme.md

 2.3 Buttons and Servo

 The button is used to switch pages, and the three buttons correspond to three different libraries.
 Therefore, I designed a counter to monitor the number of times the button is pressed, which is used to determine whether to switch between pages belonging to this library or other libraries.
 Pressing the same button can switch pages according to "Home" - "Map and total occupancy rate of this library" - "Occupancy rate of different floors of this library".
 Every time you switch to 'Map of this library and total occupancy rate', the rotation of the servo will be triggered.
-As the occupancy rate from 0% to 100% has already been mapped to an angle of 0 to 270 degrees during shell modeling, the servo will slowly rotate to the corresponding percentage.
-Below is the index page design (Pic.7):
+As the occupancy rate from 0% to 100% has already been mapped to an angle of 0 to 270 degrees during shell modeling, the servo will slowly rotate to the corresponding percentage (Pic.7):

 <p align="center">
   <img src="Images/eink.jpg" alt="Pic.7: Index Page Design" width="300">